 It may be difficult for adults to resist the temptation to decide what’s best for youth and do all of the planning for them.
-When adults act in this way, they are treating youth as recipients.
-Sometimes, adults consult youth to get their ideas, and then handle the rest of the planning and preparation.
-When adults act in this way, they are treating youth as resources.
-In order for youth to be fully engaged with adults in partnership, youth and adults must share an equal voice in the planning and an equal share of the responsibilities in implementing programs.
-The following provides tips on facilitating discussions with youth in ways that will maximize youth voice.
+However, in order to fully engage youth with adults in a decision-making partnership, youth and adults must share an equal voice in the planning and an equal share of the responsibilities in implementing programs.
+Consider these tips on facilitating discussions with youth in ways that will maximize youth voice.

-Sticky wall: This is a brainstorming technique that provides participants with sticky notes to capture their ideas in writing.
-This facilitation technique allows youth an opportunity to collect their thoughts and express them in writing, rather than thinking quickly on the spot and sharing their ideas aloud.
-Once youth have written each idea on a separate sticky note, they bring them to a designated space on the wall.
-Ask an older youth to categorize similar ideas together, and then vote to narrow down the suggestions.
+This is a brainstorming technique that provides participants with sticky notes to capture their ideas in writing.
+This facilitation technique allows youth (and adults) an opportunity to collect their thoughts and express them in writing, rather than thinking quickly on the spot and sharing their ideas aloud.
+Once participants have written each idea on a separate sticky note, they bring them to a designated space on the wall.
+Ask an older youth or two to categorize similar ideas together, and then vote to narrow down the suggestions.

-Although empowering youth to make their own decisions can extend the time it takes to accomplish goals, the benefits to youth are remarkable and far out-weigh the added time involved.
+Although empowering youth to make their own decisions might extend the time it takes to accomplish goals, the benefits to youth are remarkable and far out-weigh the added time involved.
 Youth that make decisions for their clubs are much more engaged in club activities, feel personally responsible for the success of the program and develop important life skills in the process.
-The MSU Extension can provide training in maximizing youth-adult partnerships in 4-H and community organizations.
+Michigan State University Extension staff can provide training in maximizing youth-adult partnerships in 4-H and community organizations.